-The authors would like to acknowledge the help from Grenville Lister and Willie McGinty at NCAS Climate for help getting the limited area model running, and for the ECMWF for providing the global data.
+The authors acknowledge the help from Grenville Lister and Willie McGinty at NCAS Climate for help getting the limited area model running, and for the ECMWF for providing the global data.
 The raingauge data was provided by the UK Met Office (MIDAS) via the British Atmospheric Data Centre, and by the UK Environment Agency.
-The authors would also like to thank the two reviewers for their comments on the paper.
+The authors also thank the two reviewers for their comments on the paper.